 What are Bloodborne Pathogens?

 Bloodborne pathogens are germs or organisms that, when infecting a human body, live in the bloodstream.
-Pathogens are contracted through bodily substances containing blood, such as sneeze droplets, urine, feces, and seminal fluid.
-Symptoms from bloodborne pathogens are typically not immediate, but other individuals can still become infected by bloodborne pathogens from an infected, asymtomatic person.
+Pathogens are contracted through bodily substances containing blood, such as sneeze droplets, urine, feces, seminal fluid, and vomit.
+Symptoms from bloodborne pathogens are typically not immediate, but other individuals can still become infected by bloodborne pathogens from an infected, asymptomatic person.
 If the proper precautions are not taken following exposure, bloodborne pathogens can cause death.

 A closer look at Bloodborne Pathogens: